-Czech and local environment
+Czech and locale

 cs_CZdefines the Czech language.
-Other options include:
+Other options are:

 export LANG=en_US.UTF-8in the ~ / .profile file.